-1. Summative Evaluations: The purpose of summative evaluations is to evaluate a student at a particular point in time in order to confirm if the student has met the required ACEND competencies outlined in the curriculum.
+- 1. Summative Evaluations: The purpose of summative evaluations is to evaluate a student at a particular point in time in order to confirm if the student has met the required ACEND competencies outlined in the curriculum.
 A formal, summative evaluation will be completed in the final week of each SEL rotation and at the end of the staff relief period of the clinical rotation.
 Summative evaluations are kept in the student's permanent electronic file.
-The following are examples of evaluations used to provide summative feedback on specific skills and competencies:
+The following are examples of evaluations used to provide summative feedback on specific skills and competencies: - a.

-- a.
 Summative Performance Evaluations to be completed at the end of each SEL rotation by the instructor and/or preceptor.
 A minimum of one summative performance evaluation will be completed for each of the following SEL rotations: - i.
 Dietetics and Professional Management - ii.
 Community Nutrition - iii.
 Foodservice Management - iv.
 Clinical Nutrition - b.
-Group Teaching Evaluation Tool goal is to be completed by a preceptor approximately 2-3 times during the program based on availability of group teaching opportunities. - c.
-Additional summative evaluations will be implemented at the discretion of the Program Director or Assistant Director to ensure demonstration of all ACEND-outlined competencies.
+Additional summative evaluations will be implemented at the discretion of the Program Director or Assistant Director to ensure adequate demonstration of all ACEND-outlined competencies.
 Examples include the following: - i.
 Capstone Project Rubric for the Dietetics and Professional Management SEL - ii.
 Program Plan Summative Rubric for the Community SEL - iii.
-Theme Meal or Major Project Report Rubric for the Foodservice Management SEL - iv.
+Theme Meal/Major Project Report Rubric for the Foodservice Management SEL - iv.
 Clinical Oral/Written Case Study Rubric for Clinical SEL - 2.
 Formative Evaluations: Formative evaluations are meant to monitor and provide feedback on a student's progress in meeting the competencies outlined in the curriculum and is often coupled with the opportunity for additional mentorship to promote continual improvement.
 Throughout SEL activities and coursework, the preceptor or instructor provides the student with informal daily feedback regarding his/her performance and progress toward demonstrating competency in specific skills (e.g., interviewing, counseling, communication and professional skills, ethical behavior, etc.).
 Formative evaluations may be completed in written form or conducted orally in the form of meetings between the student and preceptor or student and instructor.